-However, at least one of these (Goyocephale) may simply be the juvenile of a pachycephalosaurid, and would have had a full dome as an adult.
 Name Meaning Age Time Length Weight Where found Comments Goyocephale decorated head Late Cretaceous (85.8-70.6 MYA) 5.9 ft (1.8 m) Beaver Mongolia Known from a relatively complete skull and skeleton.
-May be the juvenile of some other dome-headed pachycephlaosaur Peishansaurus North Mountain [China] reptile Late Cretaceous (83.5-80 MYA) ? ?
+May be the juvenile of some other dome-headed pachycephalosaur Peishansaurus North Mountain [China] reptile Late Cretaceous (83.5-80 MYA) ? ?
 China Known only from a partial skull.
 Might actually be from a juvenile ankylosaur.
 Stenopelix narrow pelvis Early Cretaceous (130-125 MYA) 4.9 ft (1.5 m) Beaver Germany Known from a skeleton lacking a skull.
 It is either an early European pachycephalosaur or some other kind of marginocephalian.
+(In fact, the most recent studies place it as a ceratopsian related to Yinlong .)
 Wannanosaurus southern Anhui [China] reptile Late Cretaceous (70.6-68.5 MYA) 2 ft (60 cm) Turkey China Known only from an incomplete juvenile specimen.